 I hope you love these Ancient Grains Breakfast Bars as much as we do.
-If you try them, please come back and leave me a comment below with your feedback.
+If you try them, please come back and leave me a comment below with your feedback and star rating.
 You can also find me on social media.
 Be sure to tag @veggie_inspired and #veggieinspired so I’m sure to see it.
 Enjoy!

 Ancient Grains Breakfast Bars - made with nutrient packed gluten free whole grains, these bars make a hearty breakfast or satisfying snack.

 - 1/2 cup Village Harvest Organic Ancient Grains Blend